Death is a part of life.

 Explore nature-based rituals

 Simply setting a routine to get out more in nature can be a great way to keep moving after the loss of a loved one.
-That might take the form of a regular walk you take alone, walking with friends, or even seeking out a walking group that is specifically tailored to those who are grieving.
+That might take the form of a regular walk you take alone, walking with friends, or even seeking out a walking group that is specifically tailored to those who are grieving, as described in this Globe and Mail story.
 In the video below, Maureen Hunter, a former nurse who began writing and speaking about grief after the death of her son, reflects on the importance of one of her regular walking spots:

 “Nature’s healing forces can serve as powerful recuperative images for those who have experienced a death or other significant loss.
 Images of the rebirth in nature can be useful as symbols for the strong internal forces, bringing hope of surviving the loss.
 From monumental newsworthy events to ordinary insignificant occurrences, one can witness the incredible destructive power and the amazing healing capabilities of nature…”